Click "thumbnails" to go to full size image

 1881

-Sefton Park, Toxteth, in 1891 Mossley House,
+in Sefton Park, Toxteth, in 1891 in Mossley House,

-Wavertree and in 1901 Childwall Hall.
+Wavertree and from 1901 to 1922 at Childwall Hall.

 In October 1930 the contents of the Mansion were auctioned, with thousands of people reported to have attended the viewings.
 In the same month the entire estate was offered at auction but only outlying farms were sold.
 At a subsequent auction in May 1931 several small plots including No 1 Bonsey's Lane, land on the western side of the estate, the North Lodges and a plot on Chobham Road (Wethersfield) were sold but there were no bidders for the rest of the estate.

-During the proceedings she was extremely ill and confined to bed.
-Rapson who had also moved to Eastbourne with his family appears to have been still acting as her personal secretary and visited her regularly.
 In Eastbourne she was attended by her doctor, the notorious Dr John Bodkin Adams who seems to have involved himself in her personal affairs.
 Although tried and acquitted of murder in 1957, since Adam's death in 1983, evidence has emerged to suggest he may have helped up to 25 of his patients to their graves, after first influencing them to name him in their wills.
 Amongst the numerous bequests which he received were two Rolls Royces, and as early as 1933 he was a beneficiary of one of his patient's wills.
 One could be forgiven for speculating that Miss Schintz may have been in his sights as a potential victim!

 Arthur